modmore/docs/en/01_Commerce/v1/50_Modules/Taxes/EUVat.md

+---
+title: Enforce Stock Levels
+---

 The EU Vat Module is shipped with the Commerce core.
 It needs to be enabled before use via Configuration > Modules.

+When enabled, the EU VAT Rate Provider is available to use in your [Tax Rules](../../Taxes).

-The EU VAT Module is used to apply the standard VAT rate for the customer's country to all items in the cart.
-It retrieves the current VAT rates from [euvatrates.com](https://euvatrates.com/) and caches them for 3 days.
+The EU VAT Rate Provider is used to apply a VAT rate for the customer's country to all items in the cart.
+It retrieves the current VAT rates from [jsonvat.com](https://jsonvat.com/) and caches them for 3 days.

 ## Properties

+These properties are set on a tax rule, not on the module itself.

 - **Applied Tax Rate**: which rate to use.
 For most types of products you'll need the _Standard Rate_, but exempted products may use a different rate.
 Not all countries have all of the rates available in the dropdown.
 - **Use Reverse Charge Mechanism?**: check this to use the _Reverse Charge Mechanism_, see below.